 Commander Benjamin "BJ" Armstrong is a Permanent Military Professor and former Search & Rescue and Special Warfare helicopter pilot who has deployed to the 4th, 5th, and 6th Fleet in support of multiple Amphibious Ready Groups, Marine Air Ground Task Forces, and global operations.
 Ashore he flew as an Advanced Flight Instructor and served in the Pentagon as a strategist and a staff officer in the Office of the Secretary of the Navy.
 He joined the faculty of the Naval Academy History Department during the fall term of 2016.
-In addition to his teaching and scholarship, CDR Armstrong serves as the Faculty Representative to the Mens Swimming and Diving team and Director of the McMullen Naval History Symposium (2019).
+In addition to his teaching and scholarship, CDR Armstrong currently serves as the Associate Chair of the History Department and the Faculty Representative to the Mens Swimming and Diving team.

 - HH104 - American Naval History

 - HH386 - History of Air Power